Become a Member/FAQs

 Need More Help?

-If you have any questions or need assistance at any stage, our dedicated customer service team is here to help.
-Contact us at contact@templeofhermes.org, and we’ll ensure your journey to membership is as smooth as possible.
+If you have any questions or need assistance or would like to setup a membership at any point, our dedicated team is here to help.
+Contact us at contact@templeofhermes.org, and we’ll ensure you get connected to the correct space.

 Do I have to be a member to sit in ceremony?